Hazelfire/thesis/index.md

 review doesn't go out of date by having newer releases.

-### Comparing progress on usability issues for ITPs
+### Comparing progress on usability issues for ITPs Finally, depending on the
-Finally, depending on the results of the literature review, progress on different usability issues will be reported in this living review.
+results of the literature review, progress on different usability issues will be reported in this living review.

 How these will be included into the living review will be detailed later, once those features have been identified.

-# Literature Review
+# Literature Review {#sec:literature_review}
 The amount of papers found in each section of the review are shown in [@tbl:litresults].
 This totals to 45 papers found on the topic.
 However, 1 paper had to be remove due to not being able to access